yahoojapan/multiple-dimension-spread/docs/develop/overview.md

 In the current implementation, the block is divided into meta information and data part on Spread.
 It also has the index of the entire block as a header.

+## Spread
+Spread is a collection of several messages.
+Each column is binary when it is written to a file.
+Internally this binary is managed by an object called ColumnBinary.
+Spread consists of a collection of ColumnBinary.

 # Read and write

 ![Read and write](mds_rw.png)